 - 1/4 cup vegetable oil for frying

-- In a large bowl add the crabmeat, mayonnaise, Panko, flour, egg, green onion, bell pepper, Worcestershire sauce, cajun, and juice of lemon.
-Mix together and shape in to patties.
+- In a large bowl add the crabmeat, mayonnaise, Panko, flour, egg, green onion, bell pepper, Worcestershire sauce, Cajun seasoning, and lemon juice.
+Mix together and shape into patties.

 - In a large saucepan, add the oil and heat to medium-high.
 Add the patties and fry until they are brown on each side for 4-5 minutes.
 Serve with your favorite sauce.